WeirdMidas/SkySceneAddon/README.md

 ---

 > [URGENT NOTICE!]
 > Recently, users and developers have reported that several modules corrupted their systems after uninstallation.
 Like SkyScene, the reason for this is that current root managers are changing their code to something more integrated with the kernel to escape Google Play.
 The problem is that this has ended up generating horrible bugs, with some modules causing MASSIVE syntax errors when installing/uninstalling!
 So, if you installed SkyScene and would like to uninstall it, I apologize if your device suffers a bootloop; the problem will no longer be my problem, as it is already beyond what my module could cause.

 ---

 ## ⭐ Features

-- Pure memory management optimization, it does not contain any other placebo or anything that current Androids no longer use or are deprecated or outdated.
+- Pure memory, I/O e battery management optimization, it does not contain any other placebo or anything that current Androids no longer use or are deprecated or outdated.
 Contains only modern optimizations and improvements for recent Android devices, with backward compatibility and optimizations for older devices.
-Depending on the SOC's memory availability, follow two different strategies for each:
+Import sysfs changes from modern kernels into older kernels.
+This allows older kernels to benefit from resource management parameters improved by the modern kernel.
+Of course, do this ON THE BASIS that the optimizations are compatible with each other and do not involve internal changes to the kernel's internal subsystems.
+Avoid importing modern Google kernel tweaks into extremely old kernels, which could jeopardize the legitimacy of these kernels.
+Depending on the device's memory availability, follow two different strategies for each:
   - **Lowmem**: Follow the "Free memory is waste, but used unnecessarily is also waste" strategy.
 Instead of following the "Google-like" behavior, SkyScene aims to make lowmem devices use RAM as efficiently as possible, considering their limitations.
 They cannot leave unused data in memory; they need space for continuous allocation tasks due to their extreme limitations.
 Prioritizing multitasking on these devices as much as possible
   - **High Perf**: Follow the "Google-like" strategy, the famous "free memory is waste."
 Allowing high-perf devices to extract the maximum from their memory capacity, the only thing they need to worry about is their resource allocation capacity.
 It prioritizes a balance between multitasking and maximum fluidity
 - The module can avoid background interruption by modifying the memory management mechanism (lmk, psi), providing four optimized forms of these mechanisms that the user can choose when installing the module, as follows: